 Chairman Sheldon: Your committee is unanimous in their opinion that there should be no change.
-We feel that our Order is cheap enough now, and anyone who wants to belong to this Order would just as soon pay \$3.00 as \$2.00.
+We feel that our Order is cheap enough now and a common of wants to belong to this Order would just as soon pay \$3.00 as \$2.00.
 We need the money, the Commandery-in-